Continual learning-based probabilistic slow feature analysis for multimode dynamic process monitoring: Monitoring procedure and experiment design

-For IMPPCA and MCVA, data from all possible modes are required and stored before learning.
+IMPPCA and MCVA are multiple-model methods, where the mode is identified and local models are built within each mode.
+Data from all possible modes are required before learning.
 When a novel mode arrives, sufficient samples should be collected and the model needs to be retrained on the entire dataset.
-For example, when mode $\mathcal{M}_3$ appears, the model is relearned based on data from three modes.
-The model can deliver optimal monitoring consequences for the learned modes.
-Intuitively, IMPPCA and MCVA should provide the outstanding performance for Situations 21-30.
-However, it is intractable and time-consuming to collect all mode data in practical systems \cite{quinones-grueiro2019data}.
-Besides, the computational resources would increase for each retraining with the increasing number of modes.
+IMPPCA and MCVA should provide excellent performance for Situations 21--30.
+However, it is intractable and time-consuming to collect complete data in practical systems \cite{quinones-grueiro2019data}.
+The computational resources would increase for each retraining with the increasing number of modes.